PARENT HANDBOOK

 BOOTS:

 Boots must be waterproof and insulated.
-We highly recommend “Oakiwear,” or “Bogs.”
+We highly recommend “Oaki,” or “Bogs.”
 Having warm and dry toes is CRITICAL for a successful day in the winter and fall forest, so please acquire the best boots you can for your child.

 SHOES: